 This healthy, delicious salad dressing takes just 5 minutes to make and 4 ingredients!

 - cracked pepper optional, to taste

-- Add lemon juice, dijon mustard and mayonnaise to garlic and whisk to combine
+Combine lemon juice, dijon mustard, and garlic and stir to combine

 - 0 g added sugar

 - 14 g fat

 Check out these other delicious meals my fellow Recipe Redux members are cooking up…